 Lloyd Carr’s first game was August 26, 1995 which was also the first time Michigan ever played a game in the month of August (after 116 seasons).
 It was also the first time they participated in the Pigskin Classic, which was the first nationally televised game of the 1995 season.
 So, Lloyd Carr was making a lot of history in his first game as Michigan’s head coach.
 There was, after all, no pressure since millions of college football fans would be watching in addition to a packed house at Stadium and Main.

-Lloyd Carr had earned his first head coaching victory in the college ranks.
+Yes, Lloyd Carr earned his first head coaching victory in his very first game.
 Oh by the way, it was the first time the Wolverines ever came back to win when down by seventeen points.
-If you were counting, there were eight firsts in the August 26, 1995 game.
+If you were counting, there were nine firsts in the August 26, 1995 game.

-So, this game fits perfectly into my theme for 2017 which is Michigan Football “firsts.”
-Here is a listing of the “firsts” that took place on August 26, 1995.
+Here is a listing of the “firsts” that took place on that memorable day:

 Actually, I think that Lloyd Carr is the first, and only, Michigan coach to ever see nine “firsts” to start his career!
 The good news was that there would be many, many more.
 One thing you can say about Coach Carr’s Michigan career ̶ it had some mountain top highs, some very low, lows, and lots of very, very interesting games!
 Thanks to Coach Lloyd Carr for his thirteen successful years as Michigan’s head coach!
 He is the first, and only, “interim” coach in Michigan Football History to make it to the College Football Hall of Fame!